The Fujiki class and positive degree maps: Introduction

-This article is motivated by the following loosely-worded question: Let $X$ and $Y$ be two compact complex manifolds and let $f: Y\,\longrightarrow\,X$ be a surjective holomorphic map.
-If one of these manifolds is K{\"a}hler, then how close is the other to being a K{\"a}hler manifold\,?
+A first step towards the above project is to try to address the following loosely-worded (but related) question: Let $X$ and $Y$ be two compact complex manifolds and let $f: Y\,\longrightarrow\,X$ be a surjective holomorphic map.
+If one of these manifolds is K{\"a}hler, then can one deduce further information about the other manifold or the map $f$\,?
 (In this article, it is implicitly assumed that a manifold is connected.)

+It turns out that if $Y$ is a K{\"a}hler manifold, then one can say quite a lot about $X$.
+We begin with the following definition: